We Don't Want the Airwaves

 "Tension" was originally a Yotam Ben Horin solo song that he has been performing live acoustically, as well as with his solo band since 2012.
 The band started performing the song together during rehearsals in 2015 and decided to record the song for their eighth studio album State Is Burning.
-Following the album's eventual focus on heavier, faster and shorter songs, the song didn't make the cut, and was released on the 7" EP that preceded the album instead.
+Following the album's eventual focus on heavier, faster and shorter songs, the song didn't make the cut, and was released on the 7-inch EP that preceded the album instead.